allenyin55/academy-live-events-fork/README.md

 ## The Day of the Event

-1. Set up a custom slack channel in the Anyscale slack for that day's event.
-This will be used for internal communications and coordination, like troubleshooting.
+1. Set up a custom slack channel in the Anyscale slack for that day's event, to be used for internal communications and coordination, like troubleshooting.
 2. For your Anyscale colleagues who will help during the event:
     * Make them _project collaborators_ for the event's project.
     * Tell them about the special slack channel.
     * Add them as Zoom _panelists_, e.g., to help with Q&A.
     * Share with them a Google spreadsheet with the list of the extra session URLs, which they can hand out to people who need them during the event.
-    * Tell them, when a session has been allocated, mark it in the spreadsheet!!
+    * Tell them that when a session has been allocated, they should mark it in the spreadsheet!!

 ## After the Event